 If you would like to read the full KHDA inspection report - and we strongly recommend that you do so in order to see the reasons behind the ratings - you will find it here.

-Unfortunately, parental feedback about GEMS Wellington Academy Al Khail is very limited.
-Only 75 families responded to the KHDA pre-inspection survey, although those that did were largely positive about the school and their comments were supported by parents with whom the inspection team met during their visit.
-Parents were very satisfied with channels of communication, although they found face-to-face communication more effective than written, and were very positive about how the school listens and responds to their views.
-This had improved significantly during the previous year.
+Parental feedback about GEMS Wellington Academy Al Khail is very limited.
+Whilst in 2019-19 only 75 families responded to the KHDA pre-inspection survey, in 2019-20, this number reduced to only 19.
+Those that did respond were largely positive about the school and their comments were supported by parents with whom the inspection team met during their visit.
+Almost all parents were satisfied with the quality of education provided by the school.
+They were confident that the school listens to, and acts on, their views.

-On the WhichSchoolAdvisor.com Parent Survey, feedback has been limited though broadly positive, with a small majority of parents (57%) agreeing that they would recommend the school to other parents, although a significant minority (29%) were not sure.
-Over 90% believed that their children enjoy going to the school.
-86% of parents believed that the quality of education being provided was on a par with or higher than their home country.
-As is so often the case, there was the usual niggle about school fees, with 14% each being of the opinion that they did - or did not - represent value for money.
-The remaining 72% partially agreed that they did.
+On the WhichSchoolAdvisor.com Parent Survey, feedback has been very limited though broadly positive, with 50% of parents agreeing that they would recommend the school to other parents, although a significant minority (25%) were not sure and 25% would not.
+Over 74% believed that their children enjoy going to the school.
+75% of parents believed that the quality of education being provided was on a par with or higher than their home country.
+As is so often the case, there was the usual niggle about school fees, with 13% each being of the opinion that they did represent value for money, whilst 25% did not.
+The remaining 62% partially agreed that they did.

 If you are a parent, teacher or student at GEMS Wellington Academy Al Khail and would like to share your experience with other potential members of your community, please complete our Survey here.